robmuh/robmuh.github.com/_posts/2014-01-19-tools-list.markdown

 a required tool as well but not enough to list alone), has brought full control static web site development into the hands of anyone for free.

+### Reader: InstaPaper, Kindle

+[InstaPaper][] is something of an unknown tool but I have noticed the most elite use it to constantly keep up on those web site posts that are just TL;RL (read later).
+You want to read them but don't have time now.
+But you will later.
+That's the point of InstaPaper.
+You click *Read Later* on the page or from your device and now you have something to read over coffee in the morning, while waiting in lines, even in the john (but you can expect funny looks when you take your device in the bathroom with you).

+Kindle books is a given.
+They are cheaper and lighter on your device than in tree form, but most importantly they are **searchable**.
+Sometimes having a good O'Reilly book is nostalgically nice, but a really bad idea given how fast that material will become out of date.

 ### Research: Google

 Had to list it.
 Save yourself some money and trees and just Google